 Each organization determines requirements based on National Headquarter policies to live in the house.
 The Office of Fraternity and Sorority Life requires that students do not create more than $400 worth of damage to the common space to be eligible to live in the house.

-Housekeeping is provided by University Campus Enhancement for public areas and common space including: foyer, halls, stairwells, chapter room, kitchen, laundry facilities, patio, public bathrooms and office during the workweek.
+Housekeeping is provided by University Campus Enhancement for public areas and common space including: foyer, halls, stairwells, chapter room, kitchen, laundry facilities, patio, and public bathrooms during the workweek.
 Chapters, and or individuals, may be sanctioned for excessive dirtiness.